aw-kwok/moosic/README.md

 - `/skip` - Skip current song.
 - `/skipto` Skip to a specified song in the queue.
 - `/remove` Remove a specified song from the queue.
+- `/info` Display info about a specified song from the queue.
+- `/np` - Display info about the currently playing song.
+- `/insert` Insert a song or playlist at a specified position in the queue.
+- `/move` Move a song at a specified queue position to a new position in the queue.

 ## ⚙️ Running the Project
 1. Clone the project locally